 To ensure tracking code is on all pages you had to previously use tools such as Screaming Frog to crawl your site to look for pages with no or incorrect code.
 It’s not uncommon to find embedded applications and iFrames missing code as these are hosted on separate domains.

 However, GTM can now check your site and identify where script is missing from pages.
 Simply go to your GTM console > Admin > Tag Coverage.

 Cross-domain tracking is another area to examine because it’s often perfectly possible to track the complete user journey even when visitors go between different domains.
 Cross-domain tracking is much easier with GA4 as you can set all your domains by going to Admin > Data Streams > Details.

 Are you tracking customer verification emails and other email or SMS campaigns by adding UTM parameters to the URLs you use?
 UTM parameters can be used with many different types of campaigns to allow you to better understand how much traffic is generated by such activity.

-Enhanced ecommerce tracking can be one of the most powerful ways of enriching your Google Analytics data.
+Ecommerce tracking can be one of the most powerful ways of enriching your Google Analytics 4 data.
 Has it been implemented and if so, how well has it been completed?
 These are questions worthwhile examining as there is often room for improvement in either the implementation or the configuration of data layer variables and tags.

-You need to invest to get a return.
-Google Analytics is the same.
-To get the optimum value from Google Analytics it’s essential to spend time planning and configuring the solution to ensure it fully meets your needs.
-I can guarantee that the more time you spend setting up and enriching the data you collect in GA, the more value you will get from the tool.
-You can download the Google Analytics audit for free.
+Finally, you need to invest to get a return.
+Google Analytics 4 is the same.
+To get the optimum value from Google Analytics 4 it’s essential to spend time planning and configuring the solution to ensure it fully meets your needs.
+I can guarantee the more time you spend setting up and enriching the data you collect in GA4, the more value you will get from the tool.
+You can download our Google Analytics 4 audit for free.